aguirreLCD/mathGame/notes.md

 [x] Add a timer (countdown) to track how long the user takes to finish the game;

+[ ] checking for:

 - Stopwatch;
 - TimeSpan;
+- ...

-[x] Add a function that let's the user pick the number of questions -> only on Randon Game;
+[x] Add a function that let's the user pick the number of questions;

-[x] Create a 'Random Game' option where the players will be presented with questions from random operations;
+[x] Create a 'Random Game' option where the player will be presented with questions from random operations;

 [x] Implement function for even / odd;